jneidel/jneidel.com/content/misc/challenges/index.md

 preferred communication channels?
 Listen for signals.
 Preparation for an upcoming NLP seminar.
 - [x] Week 29: Dedicate some more attention to applying the Hemingway trick.
-- [ ] **Week 30**: Learn and apply the Milton model to my self-talk.
+- [x] Week 30: Learn and apply the Milton model to my self-talk.
 On the weekend make an effort to remember peoples names at the NLP seminar I'm attending.
+- [ ] **Week 34**: Improve presence in daily life.
+[See more details](newsletter/2-presence-in-daily-life#next-challenge).
-- [ ] Week 30: Measure my awareness.
+- [ ] Week 35: Measure my awareness.
 Ask myself every 30m "How present are
 you on a scale of 1-10?"
-- [ ] Week 31: Pose a question to my unconscious in the evening, something that I want solved for my brain to work on overnight.
+- [ ] Week 36: Pose a question to my unconscious in the evening, something that I want solved for my brain to work on overnight.
-- [ ] Week 32: Write down 4x4 goals (4 biggest goals, 4 times each) followed by
+- [ ] Week 37: Write down 4x4 goals (4 biggest goals, 4 times each) followed by
     a visualization technique that sounds actually effective (not just a loose "just imagine it bro")
 <!-- - [ ] Week <++>: <++> -->